zotero/bib/README.md

 Overview
 --------
 Zotero Bib is a library that can process URLs into CSL bibliography items.
-It uses a translation server to translate URL into a Zotero Item which then is translated into a CSL item that then can be proessed by citeproc-js so that finally a bibliography item can be rendered.
-While this library is expected to be used in the browser, there is nothing preventing it from working within node environment.
+It uses a translation server to translate URLs into a Zotero Items, optionally persisting these items in any (Web Storage)[https://developer.mozilla.org/en/docs/Web/API/Storage] compatible container

+ which it can optionally store in  which then is translated into a CSL item that then can be proessed by citeproc-js so that finally a bibliography item can be rendered.

 Prerequisites
 ------------